CaioMonsorez/CaioMonsorez/README.md

 ## Hi there, I'm Caio Monsorez  👋

+## It resume to be incomplete, but here go a little to me :grin:

 #### With 7 years old i started my career at "Operator IBMx486".
 YEES!
 My First interation with a computer since OSWin96. :baby:
 Well, i'm graduate Technic Industrial IT 10 years after!
 For 3 years learned *Delphi, Pascal, Visual Basic, DreamWeaver and everything about hardwares and yours archtectures fisicals and logics*.